whiskie14142/SolarSystemVoyager/README.md

 * spktype21 v0.1.0

 ### Modification Log
+#### v1.3.1 March 10, 2019
+* A defect that terminates SSVG accidentally was fixed
+* Display information elements were changed a little
+* Menu items to open the SSVG User's Guide and the home page of SSVG were added

 #### v1.3.0 February 21, 2019
 * Internationalized (added user interface in Japanese, and became extensible)
 * Improved user interface